All Episodes

 Again, none of this was verified as was in the House intelligence memo that came out on Friday.

-But then it goes on to say, and they've got new information that Steele gathered much of his information, which we already knew, but to put emphasis on this from Russian government sources inside of Russia.
+But then it goes on to say, and they've got new information, that Steele gathered much of his information, which we already knew, but to put emphasis on this, from Russian government sources inside of Russia.

 That's correct.

-And so when you look at the evidence on its face, uh and this goes back to them trying to find collusion between Trump and Russia, there was no evidence, and yet they have not been able to show one small bit of surmountable evidence of any connection between a collusion between Trump and Russia.
+And so when you look at the evidence on its face, and this goes back to them trying to find collusion between Trump and Russia, there was no evidence, and yet they have not been able to show one small bit of surmountable evidence of any connection between a collusion between Trump and Russia.

 But here you have overwhelming evidence that they used the Russians to build a dossier against President Trump and his campaign.

-So the evidence is overwhelmingly why do you call it a second dossier or a second memo?
+Why do you call it a second dossier or a second memo?

-Was this also given to the Pfizer Court?
+Was this also given to the Pfizer court?

 Was this also given to the Pfizer court to get the warrant?

-Or we don't know that yet.
+Or we don't know that yet?

 That's what we don't know yet.